InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Examples and Use Case/Driver Examples/GPIO Reset Sample.md

 ## Debug

-We can get the status of gpio to Uart Log and LED.
+We can get the status of gpio to Uart Log.
 The following are samples,

-- **Waiting for reset signals:** `Input pin is GPIO1_2 Wait for falling edge to trigger PD1 reset `
+- **Waiting for reset signals:** `Input pin is GPIO1_3 Wait for falling edge to trigger PD1 reset `

 - **reset success:**`CHIP ID = ...`